Department of Accounting

 ACCT 302 INTERMEDIATE ACCOUNTING II (3)

 Examination of electronic data processing issues involved in the design and operation of manual and computerized accounting systems related to revenues, purchasing, inventory, financial and payroll processes.
 Projects include a manual system and a mid-range accounting software.
 Discussions of database structures, e-commerce and ethics.
-Prerequisite: ACCT 301 with a grade equivalent of 2.00 or higher.
+Prerequisites: ACCT 301 and major standing.

 Analysis of equity.
 Reporting of earnings per share.
 Accounting for investments, leases, post-employment benefits and income taxes.
 Prerequisites: ACCT 302 with a grade equivalent of 2.00 or higher and ACCT Major Standing.